-We have faced and in the future could face sophisticated attacks, including attacks referred to as advanced persistent threats, which are cyber-attacks aimed at compromising our intellectual property and other commercially sensitive information, such as the source code and game assets for our software or confidential customer or employee information, which remain undetected for prolonged periods of time.
+We have faced, and in the future could face, sophisticated attacks, including attacks referred to as advanced persistent threats, which are cyberattacks aimed at compromising our intellectual property and other commercially sensitive information, such as the source code and game assets for our software or confidential customer or employee information, which remain undetected for prolonged periods of time.
 In September 2022, we experienced a network intrusion in which an unauthorized third party illegally accessed and downloaded confidential information from Rockstar Games' systems, including early development footage for the next Grand Theft Auto.
 Subsequently, also in September 2022, an unauthorized third party illegally accessed credentials for a vendor platform that 2K Games uses to provide help desk support to its customers.
-The unauthorized party sent a communication to certain players containing a malicious link.
+The unauthorized third party sent a communication to certain players containing a malicious link.
 2K Games immediately notified all affected users and took steps to restrict further unauthorized activity until service was restored.
 In connection with this activity (the "Cybersecurity Incident"), we have incurred certain immaterial incremental one-time costs related to consultants, experts and data recovery efforts and expect to incur additional costs related to cybersecurity protections in the future.
-We have implemented and are in the process of implementing a variety of measures to enhance further our cybersecurity protections.
-See "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Cybersecurity Incident" for further discussion.
+We have implemented and will continue to implement a variety of measures to enhance further our cybersecurity protections.
+See "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Cybersecurity Incident" in our Annual Report on Form 10-K for the fiscal year ended March 31, 2023 for further discussion.
+Our software supply chain may also be subject to attacks, which would result in future security incidents and breaches.